 Still, starting at some loop order, there exist graphical functions which cannot be constructed.
 Some of these graphical functions may be amendable to some reductions by elementary operations, but eventually a non-empty irreducible graphical function will be reached that has to be calculated by other means.
 Beyond constructability there exists a toolbox of additional identities which has some resemblance to standard momentum space techniques (e.g. momentum space IBPs).
 Explicitly we have special identities, approximations in ε and position space IBPs that can be used to further simplify the calculations.
 However this toolbox is still in its infancy and small additions may lead to dramatic increases in the applicability of the overall graphical function technique.
 Eventually, some (typically small) set of (typically small) graphical functions remains that has to be integrated by different means.
-A brute force approach is to write the respective graphical functions as parametric integrals [46] which in many cases can be integrated using an algorithm by F. Brown [50] which is implemented as HyperInt by E. Panzer [51].
+A brute force approach is to write the respective graphical functions as parametric integrals [47] which in many cases can be integrated using an algorithm by F. Brown [51] which is implemented as HyperInt by E. Panzer [52].
 In four dimensions this parametric integration often works quite well, even though it is always very slow compared to operations on graphical functions.
 In six or higher dimensions the use of parametric integration is limited by the existence on squares and higher powers in the denominators of the parametric integrals as this causes problems in the implementation of HyperInt and results in large time and memory consumption.
-For our purpose this is not severe as only six graphical functions with at most two internal vertices were needed to solve the five loop renormalization problem.
+For the present fifth order computation in φ^3 theory the use of HyperInt was not necessary as all contributing graphical functions can be reduced to the trivial one via identities.